PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ];
 ```

-Nice, we are getting our transcript, but it is an array which also includes time code.
-But we just want the text.
+Nice.
+We are getting our transcript, but it is an array that includes the time code.
+We want the text.
 Let's create a utility function to do this conversion for us.

 Let's add this function to the top of our code in our route handler.